airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 **1: Download the latest release of `abctl` [here](https://github.com/airbytehq/abctl/releases)**

 **2: Extract the archive**
-- Right click the zip file you've downloaded and select "Extract All...", then choose a destination folder.
+- Right click the zip file you've downloaded and select `Extract All...`, then choose a destination folder.

 This creates a folder called abctl containing the abctl executable and other reqired files.